unexpectedpanda/retool/readme.md

 ### By language
-Titles with the same name from the same region, but with different language sets are also handled.
+Titles with the same name from the same region, but with different language sets are also filtered to find the true parent.
 The rules are complex:
 - If one title is in English, but the other isn't, keep the English version.
 - If one title from Europe has no languages listed, and the other has languages listed but English isn't one of them, keep the title with no